 When to apply

-If you are a current full time BPTC student or a second year part time BPTC student, Trinity Call is the earliest (and only) Call day you can apply for during your BPTC year.
+If you are a current BPTC student, (full time or on the second year of a part time course), Trinity Call is the earliest Call day you can apply for during your BPTC year.
 If you are a first year part time student, you cannot apply until your second year.

-If you have completed the BPTC, have finished the course and are waiting for re-sit results or are transferring to the Bar you can apply for any Call day.
+If you have completed the BPTC, have finished the course and are waiting for re-sit results you can apply for any Call day.

 Ceremony in Hall, reception indoors

 |Michaelmas||Thursday 28 November 2019||by Thursday 31 October 2019||Ceremony in Hall, reception indoors|

 *Trinity is the most popular Call day as it is the first opportunity for current BPTC students to be called to the Bar.
 We advise you apply for this Call as soon as possible once the application period has opened.